ebatesmobile/EBTExtractor/README.md

 #### `- (EBTExtractor *)extractorForKey:`
 Returns an `EBTExtractor` representation of the value associated with a given key, or `nil`.

+**Subclassing Note:** If you subclass `EBTExtractor`, then instances returned from this method will be of that class, not `EBTExtractor`.

 **Note:** If the original value is not a dictionary, `nil` will be returned.

 Original Value                  | `EBTExtractor` Representation